vatpac-technology/sops/docs/enroute/Melbourne FIR (YMMM)/Bindook (BIK)/Operations.md

 For aircraft overflying the SY TMA place 'O/FLY' in the LABEL DATA field.

 ### Gundagai
-Gundagai (GUN) assigns and issues arrival clearance for Sydney and will give aircraft an initial descent clearance to FL250.
+Gundagai (GUN) assigns and issues arrival clearance for aircraft inbound to Sydney via RIVET and ODALE.
+Gundagain (GUN) will assing aircraft an initial descent clearance to FL250.
 Gundagai (GUN) will transfer responsibility of control to Bindook (BIK) at the latter of:
 a) readback of STAR and descent clearance
 b) xxx NM from BIK/GUN border

 ### Wollongong
-Wollongon (WOL) is responsible for aircraft departing the SY TMA via CORDO and WOL.
-Wollongong (WOL) will also assing and issue arrival clearance for Canberra and will give aircraft an initial descent clearance to the lower of FL130 or their planned altitude.
+Wollongong (WOL) is responsible for assigning and issueing arrival clearance to aircraft inbound to Canberra via RAZZI annd BUNGA.
+Wollongong (WOL) will issue aircraft an initial descent clearance to the lower of FL130 or their planned altitude.